Skip to contents

 ylimext

 A numeric scalar defining how much the y axis limits should be expanded beyond the plotted probabilities to allow for space for the bar labels.
+This value can be increased if the predictor names above the bars are too long and not showing in the plot.

 Value